top of page

 Read the story then explore dried fruit peel, scented body lotions/creams and/or essential oils.

-Can the student show a preference for a scent or make a rejection if they do not like a scent?
+Does the sensory explorer show a preference for a scent or make a rejection if they do not like a scent?

-Guidance: When working with scents, start at a distance and work your way towards the student taking their lead as to some individuals, smells may be overpowering.
+Guidance: When working with scents, start at a distance and work your way towards the person taking their lead as to some individuals, smells may be overpowering.

 Plant a butterfly garden